airr-community/airr-standards/docs/ogre/iarc_submission_ncbi.rst

 1. Assemble paired-end reads.
 The two reads MUST overlap.
 Recommended
    tool: PandaSeq
 2. Perform PHRED filtering that is equivalent to the one performed by inference pipeline.
-Recommened tool: Immcantination suite
+Recommended tool: Immcantation suite
-3. Perform a `blastn` serch using the data from (2.) as query and bp 1-312 of the inferred gene as reference library.
+3. Perform a `blastn` search using the data from (2.) as query and bp 1-312 of the inferred gene as reference library.
 Require matches to be full-length and >99.6% ID.
 Record all matching read ID.
 Recommended
    tool: NCBI BLAST